marcoshidalgonunes/postgres-kafka-connect/README.md

 * Zookeeper, Kafka's best friend
 * KSQL server, which we will use to create real-time updating tables
 * Kafka's schema registry, needed to use the Avro data format
-* Kafka Connect, pulled from [debezium](https://debezium.io/), which will source and sink data back and forth through Kafka
+* Kafka Connect, pulled from [Debezium](https://debezium.io/), which will source and sink data back and forth through Kafka
-* Postgres, pulled from debezium, tailored for use with Connect
+* Postgres, pulled from [Debezium](https://debezium.io/), tailored for use with Connect

-Most of the containers are pulled directly from official Docker Hub images.
+The containers are pulled directly from official Docker Hub images.
-The debezium connect image used here needs some additional packages, so I've built a [debezium connect image](https://cloud.docker.com/repository/docker/mtpatter/debezium-connect) that I've made available on DockerHub.
-It can also be built from the included Dockerfile.
+The Debezium Connect image used here needs some additional packages, so it must be built from the included Dockerfile.
+The same applies for Debezium Postgres.

-### Build the connect image
+### Build the debezium images for Kafka Connect and Postgres

 ```
 docker build -t debezium-connect -f debezium.Dockerfile .